The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources: Results

 \subsection{Source Environment}

 In Figure \ref{fig:all_catalog}, we show the luminosity distribution of different classes of sources separated into different environments.
-In the 21~$\mu$m catalog across all environments, exposed clusters exhibit flux densities ranging from 10$^{18}$ to 10$^{20}$ W/Hz, but in the F1000W catalog, their flux densities are mostly below 10$^{18}$ W/Hz (except centers).
-Exposed regions are distributed across different galactic environments, from centers to disks, and are brighter than most other sources in galaxies.
+In the 21~$\mu$m catalog across all environments, exposed clusters exhibit luminosities ranging from 10$^{18}$ to 10$^{20}$ W/Hz, but in the F1000W catalog, their luminosities are mostly below 10$^{18}$ W/Hz (except centers).
+Exposed stellar clusters regions are distributed across different galactic environments, from centers to disks, and are brighter than most other sources in galaxies.
 Notably, exposed regions are especially bright in galaxy centers, bar ends, and spiral arms.
 Galactic bars host the fewest exposed clusters, accounting for less than 10\% of the total exposed cluster population in both catalogs.
 We also note that, within the full PHANGS sample, bar regions account for about 10\% of the total galactic area \citep{Querejeta2021}.
 Moreover, the exposed clusters found in bars are among the faintest in our sample.
 We also note that the number of clusters in bar ends is $<160$; however, only a small fraction of our targets are classified as having bar-end environments (e.g. NGC 3627).
 Unlike exposed regions, embedded sources do not show noticeable luminosity variations across different galactic environments, although sources are fainter in the disks.

 We found that the most detected RSGs are located in the bar, arms, and disk, with the spiral arm and inter-arm regions hosting the most luminous RSGs.
-We further find that O-AGBs are common across all galactic environments in the 10~$\mu$m catalog but appear fainter in the disk.
-C-AGBs are also common in both catalogs but similarly fainter in the disk.
+We further find that O-AGBs are common across all galactic environments in the 10~$\mu$m catalog.
+C-AGBs are also common in both catalogs.
 Furthermore, the median F1000W luminosity of C-AGBs in the 10~$\mu$m catalog is about 50\% lower than that of O-AGBs in the disk.